yomilCillo/HandSignal_Recognition/README.md

 ### b) Create Python Files
 Within the project, create two Python files named `dataCollection.py` and `test.py`.
 These files will contain the code for collecting hand signal data and testing the trained model, respectively.

+---

+## 4. Training the Data

+### a) Prepare Teachable Machine
+Visit [Teachable Machine](https://teachablemachine.withgoogle.com/) to set up classes for each letter of the sign language alphabet.

+### b) Upload Data
+For each class (representing a sign language letter), upload the collected image data corresponding to that letter.
+Ensure that each class has a sufficient number of images for effective training.

+### c) Start Training
+Once all data is uploaded, click on the **"Train Model"** button to start the training process.
+This process involves training a machine learning model to recognize the hand signals corresponding to each letter.

+### d) Export Model
+After training is complete, click on the **"Export Model"** button and select the **TensorFlow-Keras** option to export the trained model.
+This model will be used for testing and validation.

+---

+## 5. Testing the Program

+### a) Run `test.py`
+Execute the `test.py` file in PyCharm to activate the camera and display real-time hand signal detection.